dward2/BME547/Resources/tkinter_multiple_windows.md

         sec_win = SecondWindow()
     ```

-    This subfunction creates an instance of the `SecondWindow` class and stores
+    This sub-function creates an instance of the `SecondWindow` class and stores
     it in the `sec_win` variable.
 Since we are modifying `sec_win` which was
     defined in the `main_window` parent function, we need to use the `nonlocal`
     command to define that we do not want to create a local version of